duburcqa/jiminy/README.md

 ## Description

 Gym Jiminy is fully compliant with the now standard reinforcement learning API provided by [Open AI Gym](https://github.com/openai/gym).
-Additionally, It is offering a generic and easily configurable learning environment for learning locomotion tasks by providing only [URDF](https://wiki.ros.org/urdf) files.
-Furthermore, Gym Jiminy enables easy modification many aspects of the simulation  to provide richer exploration and ensure robust learning.
-This ranges from external perturbation forces, to sensor noise and bias, including randomization of masses and inertias, ground friction model or even gravity itself.
-Note that both sensors measurements and internally dynamics properties are observable.
+Additionally, it offers a generic and easily configurable learning environment for learning locomotion tasks, with minimal intervention from the user, who, when possible, is only required to provide [URDF](https://wiki.ros.org/urdf) files.
+Furthermore, Gym Jiminy enables easy modification of many aspects of the simulation to provide richer exploration and ensure robust learning.
+This ranges from external perturbation forces to sensor noise and bias, including randomization of masses and inertias, ground friction model or even gravity itself.
+Note that learning can easily be done both on fake sensor data or on the intermediate results of dynamics computation.

 Gym is cross-platform and compatible out-of-the-box with most Reinforcement Learning frameworks implementing standard algorithms.
 For instance, [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3), [RL Coach](https://github.com/NervanaSystems/coach), [Tianshou](https://github.com/thu-ml/tianshou), or [Rllib](https://github.com/ray-project/ray). `RL Coach` leverages the open-source Machine Learning framework [Tensorflow](https://github.com/tensorflow/tensorflow) as backend, `Stable Baselines 3` and  `Tianshou` use its counterpart [Pytorch](https://pytorch.org/), and `Rllib` supports both.
 A few learning examples relying on those packages are also provided.